This Is Me... Now

-Background
+Background and inspiration

+In mid-2021, Lopez signed a multi-year deal with Netflix to produce a range of films and television shows through her own Nuyorican Productions.
+Lopez co-produced and starred opposite Owen Wilson and Maluma in the romantic comedy Marry Me, which was filmed in late 2019 and released in February 2022.
+During this time, Lopez had also reunited with former fiancé, actor Ben Affleck and the couple got engaged in April 2022.
+This reunion would serve as the primary inspiration for much of the album, film and documentary.
 On November 25, 2022, the 20th anniversary of the release of This Is Me...
 Then (2002), Lopez announced her ninth studio album, This Is Me...
 Now with a video she released on her social media, featuring her recreating that album's cover which morphs into a photograph for the new album.
-The album will include a sequel to that album's song "Dear Ben" titled "Dear Ben Pt.
-II".
+It is Lopez's first album in a decade, since 2014's A.K.A.

 Lopez described the album as an "emotional, spiritual, and psychological journey she has taken over the past two decades."
-The albums lyrics are very confessional with Lopez discussing the reputation of her love life.
-She stated that "People think they know things about what happened to me along the way, the men I was with—but they really have no idea, and a lot of times they get it so wrong.
+The album's lyrics are very confessional, with Lopez discussing the reputation of her love life.
+She stated, "People think they know things about what happened to me along the way, the men I was with—but they really have no idea, and a lot of times they get it so wrong.
 There's a part of me that was hiding a side of myself from everyone.
 And I feel like I'm at a place in my life, finally, where I have something to say about it."
+After initially securing investment for the project, Lopez forged ahead with a budget of around $20 million for the three-part conceptual project: This Is Me...
+Now (the album), This Is Me...
+Now: A Love Story (the music film based on music from the album) and the accompanying documentary The Greatest Love Story Never Told.
+After one of the funders pulled out, due to "not understanding the project", Lopez forged ahead before selling the rights to A Love Story to Amazon Prime.
+Later during a 2024 interview with Variety, it was noted that This Is Me...
+Now is a direct sequel to This Is Me...Then, and a deliberate nod to "old-school Lopez".